On the convergence of the drainage network with branching: Brownian Web and Brownian Net

 \subsection{Convergence criteria for the Brownian Web}

-\ The convergence criterion for the Brownian Web were originally described in \cite[Theorem 2.2]{finr1}, except for a tightness condition which we call below Condition (T).
-This condition is unnecessary for systems with non-crossing paths (Tightness for these systems is proved in \cite[Proposition B2]{finr1}).
-The condition (T) appears in \cite[Theorem 1.4]{nrs} for the first time.
+\ The convergence criterion for the Brownian Web was first described in \cite[Theorem 2.2]{finr1}, except for a tightness condition which we call below Condition (T).
+This condition is unnecessary for systems with non-crossing paths (See \cite[Proposition B2]{finr1}).
+Condition (T) appears in \cite[Theorem 1.4]{nrs} for the first time.

 Consider a sequence of $(\mathcal{H},\mathcal{B}_{\mathcal{H}})$-valued random variables $(\mathcal{Z}_n)_{n \in \mathbb{N}}$.
 There are four conditions that, if satisfied, guarantees that $(\mathcal{Z}_n)_{n \in \mathbb{N}}$ converges to a Brownian Web $\mathcal{W}_\lambda$: